christinarithika7823/christinarithika7823/README.md

  - 🌱 I’m currently learning *REACT*
  - 💓  I love designing websites and coding
- - 👯 I’m looking forward for an opportunity to work as *a full-stack web developer*
+ - 👯 I’m looking forward for an opportunity to work as *a frontend web developer*
  - 👨‍💻 All of my projects are available at **[MY PORTFOLIO](https://portfoliofinal-jet.vercel.app/)**
  - 📫 How to reach me *gracechristina2320@gmail.com*
  - ⚡ Fun fact: PROGRAMMER'S WORST NIGHTMARE: *When it takes you two hours to figure out you forgot the semicolon...😄*